fossabot/GiG.Core/docs/GiG.Core.Orleans.Streams.md

 ## Usage with a Grain

-Inject the IStreamFactory interface within your grains as show in the code below (using WalletGrain as an example)
+Inject the IStreamFactory interface within your grains as show in the code below (using WalletGrain as an example).

 ```csharp